mtanabe-sj/Maximilians-Hex-Tab/README.md

 ### Standalone Viewer App

 Explorer's File Properties is compact in size.
 So, it can give the Tab only a limited real estate, and the view that can be generated is short and narrow.
 By default, the Tab outputs the hex digits in an 8-bytes-per-row format.
 It can output more bytes per row.
 But, you'd need to either use the scrollbar or choose a smaller font to see the digits you want.
 As an alternative, you can opt for the standalone viewer.
-That way, you don't have to live with the size constraint.
+You don't have to live with the space constraint.
 Select `Open in New Window` from the context menu.
 The hex digits are now output in a 16-bytes-per-row format.
 If you need to see even more digits, you can choose the 32-bytes format.
 The standalone viewer sports a toolbar.
 Use it to quickly access main features of the Tab.

 ![alt Tab after jpg scan](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/standalone%20tab%20after%20jpg%20scan.png)